 Many hospitalizations for asthma among children could be prevented by addressing housing-related exposures to asthma triggers, including cockroaches, mice and secondhand smoke.
 Good medical management can prevent asthma symptoms.

-Sheepshead Bay has the second-lowest rate in the city of asthma hospitalizations among children ages 5 to 14.
+Bay Ridge and Dyker Heights has one of the lowest rates of asthma hospitalizations among children ages 5 to 14, one-fourth the citywide rate.